ruby/rdoc/RI.md

 ### `--all`, `-a`

-Option `--all` (aliased as `-a`) specifies that when _name_ identifies a class or module, the output should include the documents for all its methods:
+Option `--all` (aliased as `-a`) specifies that when _name_ identifies a class or module, the documents for all its methods are included:

 ```shell
 $ ri Array | wc -l